cmu-phil/py-tetrad/README.md

+# Note

+These instructions are currently being revised to account for the pip install option.
+Please check back so see if they have changed.

 # py-tetrad

 Please visit our [Tetrad web page](https://www.cmu.edu/dietrich/philosophy/tetrad/) for current links for downloadables, a list of contributors, some history, documentation, descriptions, links for our various projects, Javadocs, and more.